Originate/exosphere/website/tutorial/part_2/part_2a/04_html_server.md

 * **exocom** is the messaging system for communication between services.
   More about it later.
 * **html-server** is our html server service.
-  We can see that exorun starts it, and recognizes right after the output `Todo app running at port 3000` that our html server is online.
+  We can see that the html server is online and its ExoRelay is actively listening for messages from ExoCom.

 Finally, exosphere tells us that the application is now fully started and ready to be used.
 Open a browser and navigate to